bimlendu33/currencyconverter/README.md

 	Please paste that key into Environments file of this project inorder to run this project else this project will not work.

 #Not covereted features
-	Details page could not be worked on because of time constraint.
+	Details page Chart part -> 4th Acceptance criteria could not be worked on because of time constraint.

 #Good Angular features used for implementation in this project